-The publicity surrounding the publication of Harper Lee’s discovered novel, “Go Set a Watchman,” led thousands of people to her first novel, “To Kill a Mockingbird,” a book that is still a bestseller fifty-five years after it was published.
+The publicity surrounding the publication of Harper Lee’s discovered novel, “Go Set a Watchman,” led thousands of people to her first novel, “To Kill a Mockingbird,” a book that is still a bestseller more than a half century after it was published.
 The characters in “To Kill a Mockingbird”—Atticus Finch and his children, Jem and Scout, and their neighbor Boo Radley–have become part of our literary lexicon.
 But in today’s literary climate it is legitimate to wonder whether Harper Lee would stand a chance at getting an agent to represent her and a publisher to accept what has become an American classic.

 It is difficult to imagine Harper Lee being rejected by literary agents.
 If she had written her Pulitzer Prize-winning novel within the past ten years and sought representation, it is likely she might be in a position similar to the one that thousands of aspiring writers are in now.
 They are finding it difficult to get literary agents to represent them.

 As the numbers of authors seeking agents continues to grow, more of them are attending writers’ conferences that have pitching sessions.
 They hope they’ll win an agent by describing their unpublished manuscripts face-to-face because the query letters they’ve been sending have failed.
-Most writers’ conferences require a separate registration for pitching sessions, which are often filled long before the conferences holding them are fully enrolled.
+Most writing conferences require a separate registration for pitching sessions, which are often filled long before the conferences holding them are fully enrolled.

 If, in desperation, Harper Lee decided to attend a writers’ conference, she would be told that the first sentence of her novel must have a compelling hook to catch the reader’s attention.
 The first sentence of “To Kill a Mocking Bird” is interesting—When he was thirteen my brother Jem got his arm badly broken at the elbow.—but it’s a stretch to call it compelling.
 She would also be told that her novel had to get off to fast start, that the first ten pages were crucial.
 But one of the strengths of “To Kill a Mockingbird” is that it builds slowly, moving in its own unique rhythm.